KulyaNikita/Machine-Learning-Phylogenomics-Workshop-St-Andrews/README.md

 Welcome to this hands-on exercise in machine learning phylogenomics.<br>
-In this assignment, you will train your own neural network to predict the topology of 4-taxon trees and<br>
-then calculate the congruence between predicted quartets and a reference tree topology.
+In this assignment, you will train your own neural network to predict the topology of 4-taxon trees and then calculate the congruence between predicted quartets and a reference tree topology.